lab-cosmo/SA-GPR/README.rst

 Requirements
 ============

-The Python packages scipy and sympy are required to run the SA-GPR code.
+The Python packages ase, scipy and sympy are required to run the SA-GPR code.

 Installation
 ============